 I am a psychoanalytic psychotherapist and counsellor specialising in anxiety, depression and a loss of purpose and meaning, helping people to make changes.
+Recently I have become very interested in the links between people's life histories and the ways we might think about attention, addiction and neurodiversity (for example ADHD and autism-spectrum diagnoses).

 Though I'll start by asking you about your symptoms, we will also think about the deeper issues which may have caused them: we could think of this as a journey from management to change.
 Often people decide to come once or twice a week; with serious issues it may be more often.
 I often find a first meeting is the most helpful way of you talking through your problems and together we will decide what you might need and what way of working might suit you best.

-I am very much at home working with gay, lesbian, trans and non-binary people as well as issues around anxiety, addiction, trauma and sex, and I enjoy working with couples and other similar units.
+I am very much at home working with gay, lesbian, bi, trans and non-binary people as well as with issues around anxiety, addiction, trauma and sex, and I enjoy working with couples and other similar units.

 I am registered with several private health insurance companies including AXA and WPA.